 The easiest way to develop resistant OSR cultivars is to identify resistant B. napus genotypes that can then be crossed with high-yielding genotypes.
-Screening for reduced adult feeding has been conducted on limited number of genotypes in the field or in controlled conditions (Åhman 1993;

-Giamoustaris and Mithen 1995; Bartlet et al. 1996; Lambdon et al. 1998) but no consistent differences were identified.
-More recent and ongoing research on larger OSR genotype sets seems to indicate some variability in resistance but results are inconsistent between laboratory and field trials (Cook et al., unpublished data; Thursfield et al. 2020).
-No differences in larval infestation between genotypes have been found (White 2016; Döring and Ulber 2020; White et al. 2020).
-However, mechanisms that confer insect resistance in other closely related Brassica species can also be used in OSR breeding programs via introgression.
-Interspecific variability of CSFB adult feeding has been tested (Bartlet and Williams 1991; Lambdon et al. 1998), and CSFB larvae have reduced weight and higher mortality when developing in white mustard compared to OSR (Döring and Ulber 2020).
-Introgression of resistance to insects from this species to OSR has already been achieved (Gavloski et al. 2000; Kott and Dosdall 2004) and could be possible for CSFB.
-Resistance mechanisms behind the intra- and inter-specific variation observed remain largely unknown.
-Metabolites such as the glucosinolates (defence compounds specific to cruciferous plants including OSR) could be involved as these act as phagostimulants to CSFB adult feeding (Bartlet and Williams 1991; Bartlet et al. 1994a; Giamoustaris and Mithen 1995) but contradictory results were found between feeding and glucosinolate levels (Bartlet et al. 1996, 1999).
+Screening for reduced adult feeding has been conducted on a limited number of genotypes in the field or in controlled conditions (Åhman, 1993; Bartlet et al., 1996; Giamoustaris & Mithen, 1995; Lambdon et al., 1998) but no consistent differences were identified.
+More recent and ongoing research on larger OSR genotype sets seems to indicate some variability in resistance but results are inconsistent between laboratory and field trials (Cook et al., unpublished data; Thursfield et al., 2020).
+No differences in larval infestation between genotypes have been found (Döring & Ulber, 2020; White, 2016; White et al., 2020).
+However, mechanisms that confer insect resistance in other closely related Brassica species can also be used in OSR breeding programmes via introgression.
+Interspecific variability of CSFB adult feeding has been tested (Bartlet & Williams, 1991; Lambdon et al., 1998), and CSFB larvae have reduced weight and higher mortality when developing in white mustard compared to OSR (Döring & Ulber, 2020).
+Introgression of resistance to insects from this species to OSR has already been achieved (Gavloski et al., 2000; Kott & Dosdall, 2004) and could be possible for CSFB.
+Resistance mechanisms behind the intraspecific and interspecific variation observed remain largely unknown.
+Metabolites such as the glucosinolates (defence compounds specific to cruciferous plants including OSR) could be involved as these act as phagostimulants to CSFB adult feeding (Bartlet et al., 1994; Bartlet & Williams, 1991; Giamoustaris & Mithen, 1995) but contradictory results were found between feeding and glucosinolate levels (Bartlet et al., 1996, 1999).

-Genetic modification enables OSR plants to express genes not usually found in the Brassica genome which confer resistance to insects (Hervé 2017).
-Transformed OSR expressing the cysteine proteinase inhibitor (blocking protein digestion in insects) showed no effect on CSFB adults or larvae (Girard et al. 1998).
-In Canada, OSR transformed with Arabidopsis thaliana genes that induce the growth of dense trichomes at the cotyledon stage seems effective against Phyllotreta flea beetles and could also deter CSFB (Gruber et al. 2006; Soroka et al. 2011; Alahakoon et al. 2016a, b).
+Genetic modification enables OSR plants to express genes not usually found in the Brassica genome which confer resistance to insects (Hervé, 2017).
+Transformed OSR expressing the cysteine proteinase inhibitor (blocking protein digestion in insects) showed no effect on CSFB adults or larvae (Girard et al., 1998).
+In Canada, OSR transformed with Arabidopsis thaliana genes that induce the growth of dense trichomes at the cotyledon stage seems effective against Phyllotreta flea beetles and could also deter CSFB (Alahakoon, Adamson, et al., 2016; Alahakoon, Taheri, et al., 2016; Gruber et al., 2006; Soroka et al., 2011).
 Another potential approach is post-transcriptional gene silencing via RNA interference (RNAi), which prevents the manufacture of key proteins in insects, leading to death when ingested (e.g. Baum et al., 2007).
-However, the EU currently has a restrictive regulation on the use of GM crops (Masip et al. 2013) limiting the adoption of such strategies.
+However, the EU currently has a restrictive regulation on the use of GM crops (Masip et al., 2013) limiting the adoption of such strategies.